Corrupting the Image with Andie Riekstina

 Language of Instruction

-This workshop will be conducted in English only.
+The main language of instruction for this workshop is English.
+The mentor can also teach in German, Latvian, and Russian, and welcomes participants who are comfortable communicating in these languages.
 Participants are welcome to use AI translation tools (such as Google Translate) to assist them with communication during the session.

 Schedule

-This workshop will be held during the Ephemere Photo Fest.
+This workshop will be held during the Ephemere Photo Fest at Gallery Conceal Shibuya in Tokyo.

 Date: Thursday, October 2nd, 2025